pantheon-systems/documentation/source/content/guides/drupal-9-migration/06-build-tools-to-d9-build-tools.md

 1. Build artifacts are pushed to your Pantheon repository.

-1. The site's Dashboard displays a blue banner banner across the top that says that the site is compatible with a [database upgrade](/pantheon-yml#specify-a-version-of-mariadb):
+1. The site's Dashboard displays a blue banner across the top that says that the site is compatible with a [database upgrade](/pantheon-yml#specify-a-version-of-mariadb):

    > Good news, your site's database version is now configurable!
 Learn how.